Improving IR-based Bug Localization with Semantics-Driven Query Reduction

 IQLoc's performance improvements over the baseline measures demonstrate its effectiveness across both dataset splits.
 To further validate this efficacy, we conducted \textit{Wilcoxon signed-rank test} \cite{wilcoxon_signed_rank}, a non-parametric statistical test.
 We use the SciPy library \cite{scipy} to compute statistical significance of Precision@10 where we capture all buggy documents matching the ground truths within top-10 positions.
-For our significance analysis, we computed Precision@10 for each of the 1,501 samples across 42 subject systems in our test set, comparing IQLoc against multiple baseline approaches.
+For our significance analysis, we computed Precision@10 for each of the 1,501 samples across 42 subject systems in our test set (Section \ref{DS_expansion_train_test}, Table \ref{table:bench4bl_refined}), comparing IQLoc against multiple baseline approaches.
 During the test, we used the \textit{alternative=`less'} parameter (i.e., baseline values are \textit{less} than IQLoc values) to determine if IQLoc consistently achieved higher precision scores within the top-10 results compared to the baseline.
-In the case of the time-wise split dataset, IQLoc demonstrated \textit{p-values} ranging from 0.0063 to 0.0228 when compared against baseline techniques (Table \ref{tab:statistical_significance_effect}) for Precision@10.
+In the case of the time-wise split dataset, IQLoc demonstrated \textit{p-values} ranging from 0.0061 to 0.0228 when compared against baseline techniques (Table \ref{tab:statistical_significance_effect}) for Precision@10.
 These \textit{p-values} are below the significance threshold of 0.05, indicating statistical significance.
-Moreover, IQLoc exhibited effect sizes ranging from medium to very large, as measured by Cliff’s $\delta$ \cite{statistical_significance_mann_whitney_cliff}, further explaining the extent of differences.
+We observe similar trends for Reciprocal Rank (RR@10) and HIT@10, although the degree of significance varies across metrics.
+Moreover, IQLoc exhibited effect sizes ranging from medium to very large, as measured by Cliff’s $\delta$ \cite{statistical_significance_mann_whitney_cliff}, further explaining the extent of differences in Precision@10.
+While the effect sizes against RLocator, BLUiR, and Blizzard are smaller in terms of HIT@10, IQLoc still maintains superior performance over other baseline techniques.
 Note that we avoid measuring statistical significance for the randomly split dataset, as we perform five independent runs and average the results for our experiment.
 Given the evidence above, the null hypothesis is rejected, and IQLoc's performance is found to be significantly higher than the baseline measures.